 How much does it cost to use the Cosi home heated blanket?

-Admittedly, we're not yet to the coldest months of the year, but with chillier nights now here, the urge to put the heating on might be strong.
+We're in the coldest months of the year, so the urge to turn up your heating might be strong.
 Finding ways to keep our homes (and toes) toasty at night without overspending means we might have to get a little tactical.
 Well, an electric blanket can be somewhat of a solution.
-And so far, I can confirm it's keeping me at just the right temperature throughout the night.
+So far, I can confirm it's keeping me at just the right temperature throughout the night.

 Having spoken to some experts, I've found that we can save 7% in energy with every degree lower we set our thermostat.
 But there are other energy-saving products out there, too, that won't need to be plugged in, like the best duvet for winter (which I would also strongly advise investing in this year).